janoelze/act/README.md

-# act — A CLI Tool for Managing Python Scripts
+# act

 ## NAME

-act — A command-line tool to create, edit, run, install, and manage Python scripts.
+`act` is a command-line tool to manage custom Python scripts.

 ## SYNOPSIS